Workforce profile

 ---|---|---|---|---|

-The council has a Flexible Working Policy that welcomes formal requests from employees who meet the necessary criteria.
+The Council also has a Flexible Working Policy that welcomes formal requests from employees who meet the necessary criteria.
 We recognise the importance of a work-life balance for all staff and will consider flexible working requests on an informal basis, accommodating these where they meet business needs.

 4.6 Learning and development opportunities